sdr-enthusiasts/docker-acarshub/README.md

 ## Viewing the messages

-As it stands right now, this container will show the last 200 received messages via the web server if `VERBOSE` is enabled.
-No processing of the messages in to a more readable format is done.
-It is very ugly, I am not a fan of it, but it is better than nothing (I think...)
+The container implements a basic web interface, listening on port `80`, which will show messages as they are received.

-The messages are viewable at `containerip`.
+If `VERBOSE` is enabled, messages are also logged to the container log.

 ## Which frequencies should you monitor?